Peshawar Zalmi knock out Karachi Kings, qualify for PSL 2018 final

 It was Fletcher's turn to do the same in the 4th over, although his 6 was a mishit and could've landed anywhere.

-In the 5th over, Akmal against demonstrated to his West Indian partner how to hit clean 6s.
+In the 5th over, Akmal demonstrated to his West Indian partner how to hit clean 6s.

 He plundered Shinwari for 25 runs in that over, taking his side to 54-0.
 Zalmi were officially off to a flying start.